markjprice/cs13net9/docs/errata/errata.md

 3. `categories.jpeg`: An image of different categories of products.
 4. `about.html`: This webpage references the stylesheet and image.

+## Issue 1: Browsers failing to decode compressed files due to corruption because other features modify the response stream

 But when running the website, the `index.html` file never downloads so a blank page is shown in Chrome.
 Developer Tools console shows `Failed to load resource: net::ERR_CONTENT_DECODING_FAILED`.

 If you manually request any of the `MapGet` endpoints, they work, e.g. `/env` or `/data`.
 If you manually request the stylesheet or image, they display correctly.